 That record, paired with the stress map and crash history, is what local governments need to justify and fund fixes — crossings, paths, calmer streets.

 Local knowledge matters most where data is thinnest: many of the safest routes depend on neighborhood cut-throughs no public dataset records.
-If you know one, add it in the app.
+If you know one, flag it on the map or email [email protected].

 For communities & local officials